davidgasquez/awesome-duckdb/README.md

 - [Modern Data Stack in a Box](https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html) -  Fast, free, and open-source Modern Data Stack deployed on a laptop using the combination of DuckDB, Meltano, dbt, and Apache Superset.
 - [How to use DuckDB, Motherduck and Kestra for ETL](https://motherduck.com/blog/motherduck-kestra-etl-pipelines/) - How DuckDB can transform data, mask sensitive PII information, detect anomalies in event-driven workflows, and streamline reporting use cases.
 - [DuckDB vs. MotherDuck — how do they compare](https://kestra.io/blogs/2023-07-28-duckdb-vs-motherduck) - What are key differences between them, and when to choose each of these options.
-- [Building DuckDB Extensions with Zig and Nix](https://rupurt.github.io/posts/building-duckdb-extensions-with-zig-and-nix) - For Nix users and Zig developers familiar with DuckDB looking to extend it’s capabilities with custom extensions.
+- [Building DuckDB Extensions with Zig and Nix](https://rupurt.github.io/posts/building-duckdb-extensions-with-zig-and-nix) - For Nix users and Zig developers familiar with DuckDB looking to extend its capabilities with custom extensions.
 - [Exploring StarCraft 2 data with Airflow, DuckDB and Streamlit](https://medium.com/data-engineer-things/exploring-starcraft-2-data-with-airflow-duckdb-and-streamlit-7c0ad79f9ca6) - Example project using DuckDB to persist API data, but also explains how to use DuckDB as a versatile data manipulation tool in data wrangling scripts.
 - [DuckDB: The Rising Star in the Big Data Landscape](https://mihaibojin.medium.com/duckdb-the-big-data-rising-star-71916f953f18)